post · Mar 28, 2026 · 4 min read · Hello World for Factory Notes

 Rendering diagram...

-This kind of diagram works well when a post is really about maturity: what an idea is before it is operational, and what changes as it becomes reusable.
+Works well when a post is really about maturity — what an idea is before it's operational, and what changes as it becomes reusable.

 MermaidDiagram